Good Snorkeling Spots in St. Croix?

 -Salt River Bay, wavy and rough and could not get out to the reef.
 Saw a really big barracuda, five feet or so.

 -Butler Bay, kind of rough and murky.
-Some decent coral, good swim with a sea turtle, first school of Caribbean Reef Squid since getting to the island, burrfish, Steeler Fish (Rock Beauties) and a post larval juvinile trunkfish.
+Some decent coral, good swim with a sea turtle, first school of Caribbean Reef Squid since getting to the island, burrfish, Steeler Fish (Rock Beauties) and a post-larval juvenile trunkfish.

 -Great Pond, which was basically nothing.
 I don’t know if we went to the wrong spot or what, but it was shallow, very little wildlife and lots of turtle grass.

 -The cruise ship pier in Frederiksted.
 This was very interesting because of all of the growth (corals and sponges) on the piers, both the new pier and the old pier.
-Lots of regular reef fish, along with a Scorpionfish and a 6" Highhat.
+Lots of regular reef fish, along with a scorpionfish and a six inch Highhat.

 -Tried several times to go in at the Palms.
 We were staying just down the beach from it, but it was always too rough to really see anything.
 The one time we went in, we spent so much time trying to keep off the rocks, that we never really got to look at anything.

--We went to the south end of Veterans Shore Rd., south of Frederiksted.
+-We went to the south end of Veterans Shore Road, south of Frederiksted.
 Nothing really there to see.
 A nice beach, but no structure or anything in the water.

 -Laura suggested snorkeling at the Tamarind.
 We also heard that the swim from the Tamarind to the Buccaneer was a good swim.
 We tried to do this a couple of times, but it was always too rough to get in the water.
 Unfortunately, we were never able to see this part of the island.